-The early Maya chewed chicle (pronounced chick-lay), a latex extract from the sapodilla tree, to care for their teeth and ward off hunger while building massive stone monuments.
-(Chicle was also used as a craft glue and building material, but that’s another story.)
-Though the ancient Maya mysteriously disappeared from their cities around 880 CE, chicle lives on, sparking a 20th century chewing gum empire and, now, a 21st century organic craft chewing gum resurgence.
+The early Maya chewed chicle (pronounced cheek-lay), a latex extract from the sapodilla tree, to care for their teeth and ward off hunger while building massive stone monuments.
+Chicle was also used as a craft glue and building material (but that’s another story).
+Though the ancient Maya mysteriously disappeared from their cities around 880 CE, chicle lives on, sparking a 20th century chewing gum empire and a 21st century organic craft chewing gum resurgence.

 The tale took a familiar turn when demand outstripped the chicle supply.
 Though it’s recommended that the trees rest for five to eight years between harvests, in order to satisfy the booming gum market, extractors overtapped the forests.
 By 1930, at least a quarter of Mexico’s sapodilla trees were gone.
 Chewing gum manufacturers turned to synthetic bases, and the chicle bubble burst.

 Fast forward to the modern day, when demand for artisan products extends even to candy.
-A handful of producers, including Glee Gum and Chicza, are buying chicle from the Yucatan, working with native communities to sustainably harvest the trees, to make certain that the Maya’s sweetest contribution sticks around for a long time to come.
+A handful of producers, including Glee Gum and Chicza, are buying chicle from the Yucatan, working with native communities to sustainably harvest the trees, and making certain that the Maya’s sweetest contribution sticks around for a long time to come.